namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 7/8/24
+- Hoping to pull in one of the grooming stories

 ### 7/5/24
-- Picking up 2689 for adding approval validation depending on evidence status
+- Picked up 2689 for adding approval validation for evidence status
+- Fixed a bug I found with the store service - 2840

 ### 7/4/24
 - Holiday